wiebow/fighting-computers/content/Projects/Commodore 128/Commodore 128 assembly - Part 3.md

 ![[Screenshot from 2018-03-21 20-44-31.png]]
 *Getting more familiar?
 Excellent!*

+>[!Note]
-ll the code and resource files in this post are available on my GitHub page, because it's fun to share.
+>All the code and resource files in this post are available on my GitHub page, because it's fun to share.

 Welcome to part 3 of this series.
 We are going to look at the basic functions of the VDC, which enables 80 column support.
 It is foremost a chip designed to do nice stuff with text.
 It can do interlaced modes and bit-mapped graphics though, and we might take a look at that later on.